jagarman/sock-it-to-me/README.md

 # Sock It To Me

 Who wants socks at TrailheaDX 2018?
+Josh Garman

 ![QR Code to this repo](https://goo.gl/eoho2z.qr)